 - Worksheets, Action cheatsheets, or checklists are quick guides that help subscribers get a detailed action plan to help them with some problem related to your niche.

 - An email or video The course is top-rated.
 Most email courses are set to run for a specific number of days.
 This is great because it gives you the option to be in your subscriber’s inbox regularly.

-- Give them free Access to something.
+- Give them free access to something.
 It could be a free chapter in a book you’ve written, free access to your private Facebook group, or a limited area of your membership area.
-Giving them free access to your Facebook group or membership area gives them an introduction into your credibility.
+Giving them free access to your Facebook group or membership area gives them an introduction to your credibility.